Yanis-M/GCD_course_assignment/CodeBook.md

 Each of the subsequent 396 columns correspond to a data variable that contains the mean value (for each subject) for the mean or standard deviation of one of the measurements that were provided in the X_train.txt and X_test.txt files.
-The original UCI_HAR data were represented as z-scores.
-Thus, all of the data are unitless.
 The header of each of the columns corresponds to a multi-element code that identifies the specific measurement.

 	Code element:			Possible entries: